magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-5.md

 <!--- AC-1955-->

-*  The `searchProducts` query no longer returns attributes as an aggregation when the **Use in Search Results Layered Navigation** setting is disabled.
+*  The `products` query no longer returns attributes as an aggregation when the **Use in Search Results Layered Navigation** setting is disabled.
 [GitHub-33318](https://github.com/magento/magento2/issues/33318)

 <!--- AC-2361-->